DFKIEI/Knowledge2Model/Readme.md

 ## Overview

-RDF_GPT_Tool is a sophisticated Python-based toolkit for interacting with RDF (Resource Description Framework) data and utilizing OpenAI's GPT models.
+RDF_GPT_Tool is a  Python-based toolkit for interacting with RDF (Resource Description Framework) data and utilizing OpenAI's GPT models.
 It includes two primary components: `RDF_Tool.py` for graph operations and a GPT-powered question-answering module.

 ### RDF_Tool.py